Gekopieerd van https://www.ende-gelaende.org/en/packing-list-2/.

-- Robust clothes that may get dirty (preferably with long sleeves) and are warm enough during the night as well (long underwear etc.)
+- Tough, warm, old clothes that may get dirty and are warm enough (long underwear etc.)

-- A piece of cloth/scarf (useful for many purposes: protection against the sun and the cold, against pepper spray and tear gas, bandage..)
+- A piece of cloth/scarf (useful for many purposes: protection against the cold, against pepper spray and tear gas, bandage…)

-- Protection against rain and cold (ideally with a political message on it)
+- Protection against rain (ideally with a political message on them)

-- A sufficient amount of water (at least 3 liters), for drinking and rinsing your eyes after use of tear gas or similar by the police, ideally in re-fillable water bottles or canisters
+- A sufficient amount of water (at least 2 liters), for drinking and rinsing your eyes after use of tear gas or similar by the police

 - Identity papers in case you wish to identify yourself if you get detained